xiuqiao/KoalaAdDemoApp/README_EN.md

 ```

 ### Obfuscation
-For SDK, you dont need to do any obfuscation, and you just need to keep the entire jar package through -libraryjars.
+For SDK, you don't need to do any obfuscation, and you just need to keep the entire jar package through -libraryjars.

-If you use video ads, you need to:
+If use video ads, you need to:
 ```java
 -keep public class com.kika.pluto.ad.KoalaVideoAdView {*;}
 -keep public class com.kika.pluto.ad.KoalaVideoAdView$* {*;}